Interpretation templates

 Slides: visualization

-Correlation analysis table
+Correlation analysis structure

 Correlation analysis examines the linear relationship of two continuous variables.